ReScience/template/paper.md

 action selection mechanism in cortico-basal ganglia loops based on a competition between the positive feedback, direct pathway through the striatum and the negative feedback, hyperdirect pathway through the subthalamic nucleus.
+The reference implementation has been coded in python for ease of reading and cython for performances because the main result includes a batch of 250 experiments over 120 trials that would be too slow for regular python.

 # Methods

-The reference implementation has been coded in python using DANA [@rougier:DANA] which is a python framework for distributed, asynchronous, numerical and adaptive computing.
-The model fits the DANA paradigm and makes the source code easily understandable.
+We used the description of the model in the original article as well as the sources of the model (requested from author) that are made of hundred files and 6,000 lines of Delphi for the main source.
+We've been unable to compile this original implementation but we're able to run the provided Windows executable.
+We found some factual errors in the original article that have been corrected in this implementation.
 We provide below the formal description of the model according to the proposition of Nordlie et al. [@nordlie:2009] for reproducible descriptions of neuronal network models.

 Table              Description
 ------------------ ------------------------------------------------------------------